 Check out this simple example from Trakk Tech on how to use their product, the Activ Speaker:

-A Tips and Tricks Video
+The Tips and Tricks Video

 After creating the four types of videos above, you’re going to want to round out your video marketing strategy with a few additional videos that provide value and move users through the marketing funnel.